-In April 2008, the FASB issued FASB Staff Position (FSP) No. SFAS 142-3, "Determination of the Useful Life of Intangible Assets" (FSP SFAS 142-3).
+In April 2008, the FASB issued FSP No. SFAS 142-3, "Determination of the Useful Life of Intangible Assets" (FSP SFAS 142-3).
 FSP SFAS 142-3 amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under SFAS No. 142, "Goodwill and Other Intangible Assets" (SFAS 142).
-The intent of FSP SFAS 142-3 is to improve the consistency between the useful life of a recognized intangible asset under SFAS No. 1412, "Goodwill and other SFAS No. 141R (revised 2007), "Business Combinations" (SFAS 141R) and other applicable accounting literature.
+The intent of FSP SFAS 142-3 is to improve the consistency between the useful life of a recognized intangible asset under SFAS 142 and the period of expected cash flows used to measure the fair value of the asset under SFAS No. 141R (revised 2007), "Business Combinations" (SFAS 141R) and other applicable accounting literature.
 FSP SFAS 142-3 is effective for financial statements issued for the fiscal years beginning after December 15, 2008 (November 1, 2009 for the Company) and must be applied prospectively to intangible assets acquired after the effective date.
 The Company's adoption of FSP SFAS 142-3 could have a potential impact on its future results of operations or financial condition from intangibles acquired after November 1, 2009.

 In December 2007, the FASB issued SFAS No. 141R "Business Combinations".
 This standard establishes principles and requirements for how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, any non-controlling interest in the acquiree, the goodwill acquired, contractual contingencies and any estimate or contingent consideration measured at their fair value at the acquisition date.
 This statement also establishes disclosure requirements which will enable users to evaluate the nature and financial effects of the business combination.
-SFAS 141R applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008 (for acquisitions closed on or after November 1, 2009 for the Company).
+In April 2009, the FASB issued FSP No. 141R-1, "Accounting for Assets Acquired and Liabilities Assumed in a Business Combination That Arise from Contingencies" (FSP SFAS 141R-1).
+This staff position amends SFAS 141R to address application issues around the recognition, measurement and disclosure of assets and liabilities arising from contingencies in a business combination.
+SFAS 141R and FSP SFAS 141R-1 apply prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008 (for acquisitions closed on or after November 1, 2009 for the Company).
 Early application is not permitted.
 While the Company has not yet evaluated SFAS 141R for the impact, if any, the statement will have on its consolidated financial statements, the Company will be required to expense costs related to any acquisitions closed on or after November 1, 2009.

 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements, an amendment of ARB No. 51" (SFAS 160).
 SFAS 160 addresses the accounting and reporting framework for minority interests by a parent company.
 SFAS 160 is effective for fiscal years beginning on or after December 15, 2008 (as of November 1, 2009 for the Company).
-The adoption of SFAS 160 will not have a material impact on the Company's consolidated financial statements.
+The Company has not yet determined the impact, if any, that SFAS 160 will have on its consolidated financial statements.